lajax/yii2-translate-manager/README.md

 ];

 /**
- * Returning the ‘status’ array on the site’s own language.
+ * Returning the 'status' array on the site's own language.
  * return array
  */
 public function getStatuses() {